eigentaylor/eigentaylor.github.io/_previews/2026-03-01-gibbard-satt.md

 This is a very natural property to expect from a voting system, which is not satisfied by many in common use.
 For example, Ranked Choice Voting or IRV is famously not monotonic.
 If a voter moves the current winner up to the top of their ranking, then that can change the elimination order, which can result in a previously eliminated candidate defeating the previous winner.

+For example, say that, initially, Clark gets the fewest number of votes, and his votes transfer to Alice to make her win.
+If a Bob supporter moves their votes to Alice, then that might make Bob get last place instead, and his votes may transfer to Clark.
+Therefore, more support for Alice can make her lose.

 We will show that the relative positioning properties we have shown in the previous results imply that our strategyproof voting system *must* be monotonic.

 > **Proposition:** If $$f$$ is strategyproof and respects citizen sovereignty, then $$f$$ is **monotonic**.